 The purpose of the Reddick VBA (RVBA) Naming Conventions is to provide a guideline for naming objects in the Microsoft Visual Basic for Applications (VBA) language.
 Having conventions is valuable in any programming project.
 When you use them, the name of the object conveys information about the meaning of the object.
 These conventions provide a way of standardizing what that meaning is across the programming industry.

 VBA is implemented to interact with a host application—for example, Microsoft Access, Visual Basic, Microsoft Excel, and Microsoft Project.
 In contrast to previous versions of these conventions, the RVBA conventions cover all implementations of the VBA language, regardless of the host application.
 Note that some of the tags described in this article might not necessarily have an implementation within some particular host program.
 The word object, in the context of this document, refers to simple variables, as well as to objects presented in the interface of the VBA host program.

 While I’m the editor of these conventions and in 1992 proposed the original conventions for Microsoft Access, they are the work of many people, including Charles Simonyi, who invented the Hungarian conventions on which these are based; Stan Leszynski, who co-authored several versions of the conventions; and Paul Litwin, for his contributions and for getting the conventions in front of the public.
 Many others, too numerous to mention, have also contributed to the development of these conventions.

 These conventions are intended as a guideline.
-If you disagree with a particular part, simply replace that part with what you think works better.
+If you disagree with a particular part, replace it with what you think works better.
 However, keep in mind who will see those changes and place a comment in the header of a module indicating what changes have been made.
 The conventions are presented without rationalizations for how they were derived; you can assume that there are good reasons for the choices that have been made.
 Send me any questions or comments about the conventions (see the addresses at the end of the article).
 Suggestions for future versions are welcome.